Skip to content Skip to sidebar Skip to footer

 • Royal enclosure and stepped tanks

-Why is Hampi a great place to visit in February and March in Karnataka?
+Why is Hampi worth visiting in April in Karnataka?

 Seasonal advantages include: